rodrigo1392/abaqus_scripts/README.md

 # Launching Abaqus CAE
 The open_abaqus_2019.bat launches Abaqus CAE and calls for open_abaqus_2019.py script.
 You can create a link for the bat file and put it on the desktop for easier acces.
-The open python script does 3 things:
+The open python script does several things:

 - Modifies visuatization options.
 - Changes work directory to the one specified in the config_abaqus.cfg file
 - Imports abaqus_inside module, which containts functions to be used within Abaqus itself.
+- Optionally: opens a default file at start, imports "develop.py" file and assigns it to a variable named DEVELOP, so you can easily modify snippets and run them by calling "execfile(DEVELOP)" in Abaqus command area.

 # Macros